Crystalline color superconductors: Astrophysics

-The analysis presented above is not conclusive because the thermodynamically favored phase should have a crystalline pattern and not the simple modulation of \eqref{eq:Delta-2pw}, for which, however, the identification of the quasiparticle dispersion laws is still lacking.
-Nevertheless some qualitative assessments can be made from the obtained results.
-Slow cooling is typical of stars containing only nuclear matter or of stars with a uniform color superconducting phase (like CFL), thus the observed cooling rate of the neutron star in Cassiopeia A \cite{Heinke:2010cr,Shternin:2010qi} seems to disfavor both possibilities.
-This is compatible with the result that for intermediate densities the quark normal state and the CFL are less favored than the CCSC phase for a wide range of values of the baryonic chemical potential $\mu$ and the strange quark mass $M_s$.
-Thus the presence of crystalline quark matter should be accompanied by a rapid cooling of the CSO.
-Note that the fast cooling of relatively young stars with a CCSC core is a consequence of the scaling laws for neutrino emissivity and specific heat.
-They depend on the existence of gapless points and follow from the existence of blocking regions in momentum space.
-Since this property is typical of any CCSC phase, independently of detailed form of the condensate, a rapid cooling should be appropriate not only for the simple ansatz assumed in Eq. \eqref{eq:Delta-2pw}, but also for condensates consisting of more plane waves.
-Note however, that the results reported above do not take into account the transport properties inside the star, because it is assumed that at any time the external temperature is a given function of the internal one.
-It would be interesting to include in the analysis the transport properties to have a detailed simulations of the CSO cooling, as \textit{e.g.} in \textcite{Ho:2011aa}.
+Although the above-reported analysis is not conclusive, because a detailed treatment of the thermodynamically favored CCSC phase is still missing, some qualitative assessments can be made from the obtained results.
+Slow cooling is typical of stars containing only nonsuperfluid standard nuclear matter or of stars with a uniform CSC phase (like CFL); the observed cooling rate of the neutron star in Cassiopeia A \cite{Heinke:2010cr,Shternin:2010qi}, seems to disfavor both possibilities, leaving superfluid nuclear matter and CCSC matter as candidate phases.
+The latter possibility is compatible with the result that for intermediate densities the quark normal state and the CFL phase are less favored than the CCSC phase in a certain range of values of the quark chemical potential.

+Note that the results reported above do not properly take into account the heat transport inside the compact star.
+It would be interesting to include in the analysis the various transport mechanisms to have detailed simulations of the CSO cooling, see for example \textcite{Ho:2011aa}.